SamMed05/c-cpp-notes/docs/basics-of-programming.md

 ![Problem solving process diagram](./assets/problem-solving-process.svg)
 <figcaption>Fig.1.
 A diagram describing the general process to solve a problem.</figcaption>

-This sequence of steps leads the developer to create a functional program that can automate a task.
+This sequence of steps leads the developer to create a functional program that can automate a task or solve a problem.

-In the testing phese the developer checks if what has been done is working as expected, and if not it start again by thinking and designing a new potential solution.
+In the testing phese the developer checks if what has been done is working as expected, and if not, it starts again by thinking and designing a new potential solution adopting different strategies.

 ## Definitions